seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MARK ANTONY**
 *\[To OCTAVIUS CAESAR]*
 Thus do they, sir: they take
-the flow o’ the Nile
+the flow o' the Nile
-By certain scales i’ the pyramid; they know,
+By certain scales i' the pyramid; they know,
 By the height, the lowness, or the mean, if dearth
 Or foison follow: the higher Nilus swells,
 The more it promises: as it ebbs, the seedsman